ywanyi/devdocs/install-gde/prereq/php-settings.md

   - Setup
 ---

-This topic discusses how to set required {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} options.
+This topic discusses how to set required [PHP](https://glossary.magento.com/php) options.

 {% collapsible About required and recommended PHP options: %}